MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/authorization.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

 Scripts run in the context of the user that is signed in to Bing Ads.
-Scripts execute either in the script editor or are scheduled to run later.
+Scripts execute in the script editor or may be scheduled to run later.
 Because scripts run asynchronously, if the user signs out of Bing Ads while a script is running, the script continues running to completion.